adlnet/edlm-portal-xia-jobs/README.md

-# Enterprise Course Catalog: OPENLXP-XIA-DAU
+# Enterprise Course Catalog: OPENLXP-XIA-MOODLE

 The Enterprise Course Catalog (ECC) is one of the three Enterprise Digital Learning Modernization (EDLM) lines of an effort supported by ADL.
 Today, learner records for Department of Defense (DoD) personnel are stored in disparate locations, along with inconsistent data formats, which complicates the transport, management, and governance of the learner records across and within DoD organizations.